signature-opensource/CK-TypeScript/CK.Transform.Core/README.md

 # CK.Transform.Core

-A Parser is any `Func<ReadOnlyMemory<char>,AbstractNode>`.
-Having no interface or base class that defines it enforces the fact that a Parser must be stateless.
+A Parser cound be any `Func<ReadOnlyMemory<char>,AbstractNode>`.
+Having no interface or base class that defines it enforces the fact that a Parser must be stateless...
+However we introduce a stateful object, the `Analyzer` that can support reusable builders and offer contextual information if needed.

 Exceptions are not used for the control flow (they remain exceptional): errors are returned thanks to the `TokenErrorNode` that carries an an error token type (negative integer), an error message